Saint Kevin, abbot (Memorial)

 Jesus said to them, "Is not this the reason you are wrong, that you know neither the scriptures nor the power of God?
 For when they rise from the dead, they neither marry nor are given in marriage, but are like angels in heaven.
 And as for the dead being raised, have you not read in the book of Moses, in the story about the bush, how God said to him, 'I am the God of Abraham, the God of Isaac, and the God of Jacob'?
 He is God not of the dead, but of the living; you are quite wrong."

-The Sadducees recognized the authority of only the first five books of the Bible, where they saw nothing to suggest any life beyond this earthly life.
-They approach Jesus knowing that he sees things differently.
-The scenario they put to him imagines the afterlife as simply an extension of our present, corporeal life.
-But Jesus speaks of total newness.
-"When they rise ... men and women do not marry; no, they are like the angels in heaven."
+The Sadducees recognized the authority of only the first five books of the Bible, where they found nothing to suggest a life beyond this earthly life.
+Knowing that Jesus saw things differently, they set him a kind of riddle to trap him.
+The scenario they proposed imagines the afterlife as the physical extension of our present, bodily life.
+But Jesus envisions total newness.
+"When they rise ... they do not marry; no, they are like the angels in heaven."

-The afterlife is not just a continuation what we experience here and now; it will be qualitatively different, beyond our present power to understand.
-Saint Paul foresees life beyond death in terms of transformation.
-"We shall all be changed."
-In that context he states that love endures into eternity.
-Our love for God and for each other will be perfected in heaven, making us into what God always intended us to be.
+The afterlife is not in physical continuity with what we experience here and now; it will be of a different qualitaty entirely, beyond our present power to understand.
+St Paul foresees the afterlife in terms of transformation.
+"We shall all be changed" (1Cor 15:52).
+In his testament to Timothey, Paul expresses his trust in that future: "I know the one in whom I have put my trust."
+Later he speaks of "the crown.., which the Lord, the righteous judge, will give me on that day" (4:7).
+Our love for God and for each other will be perfected in heaven, where we shall be all that God means us to be.